Articles · Page 3

 Every Service Is Going to Need an MCP Layer

 REST APIs were designed for humans calling services through UIs.
 AI agents are not humans.
-Here is what breaks when you expose your existing APIs to agents, and what the right architecture actually looks like.
+What breaks when you expose your existing APIs to agents, and what the right architecture looks like.

 When English Became a Programming Language

 v0 just proved that English plus AI can replace traditional web development for most apps.
-I've spent 12 years mastering this craft.
-Here's my honest take on what that means.
+That changes what it means to be a developer.
+An honest take on what shifts, what doesn't, and what to do about it.

 Fine-Tuning LLMs Without the RLHF Headache: The DPO Approach